About Us

 Who We Are

-There have been thirty-three workshops and an international conference to date.
-The former average twenty-five participants; the latter had over seventy.
+There have been forty-seven workshops and two international conferences to date.
+The former average twenty-five participants; the latter had over sixty each.
 We look forward to continuing serving as a vibrant space for the research of faculty and students from Stanford, the Bay Area, and beyond.

 Héctor Hoyos and Ximena Briceño